 Simple… just don’t count on it.
 Any (expensive) international call will have to be made from a phone center.

-A good blog about the country and excellent source to find casas particulares.
-I recommend downloading their directory app for casas particulares on iTunes.
+It doesn’t seem to have good reviews, but it might still be helpful while on the go.
 You can upload Cuba Junky’s map with the casas particulares onto your Galileo app to locate them while in Cuba.

 Having said that, Cubans are generally friendly, so don’t be afraid to chat openly with them, but be cautious about their intentions.

 Due to the trade restrictions, Cubans don’t have access to many items we do.

 When purchasing souvenirs, it is possible the seller might offer to trade something (a t-shirt, pants, school materials, old used phones, a bar of soap, snacks, or whatever you have available) for the souvenirs.

 Economically, they might get more out of selling your traded items, and you virtually paid nothing for your souvenirs.
 This is not always the case, but it happens often.
 Don’t forget to haggle if needed!